Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

 Symptoms of Anaphylactic Reactions

 An anaphylactic reaction may progress so rapidly that people collapse, stop breathing, have seizures, and lose consciousness within 1 to 2 minutes.
-The reaction may be fatal unless emergency treatment is given immediately.
+A severe reaction may be fatal unless emergency treatment is given immediately.

 Diagnosis of Anaphylactic Reactions